vl4ds/Documentation/getting-started/first-smartapp.rst

     By requiring users to select which devices the SmartApp will work with, SmartThings is providing a basic security feature - SmartThings can only control those devices which a user explicitly chooses.
 SmartApps cannot control devices which the user did not select, and this is by design.

 To summarize, when the user installs the SmartApp on their mobile phone, they will be prompted to select a device that supports the switch capability.
 The mobile app will provide them with a list of devices for this user's location that support the switch capability.
-The device chosen will then be be identified within the SmartApp as ``theswitch``.
+The device chosen will then be identified within the SmartApp as ``theswitch``.

 We covered a lot of information for such a small amount of code, but it's important that you understand the importance of ``preferences`` and capabilities.